Mathematics Graduate Course Work Scholarships for Grades 9–12 Teachers

 The purpose of this grant is to provide financial support for improving teachers' understanding of mathematics by completing graduate course work in mathematics.
 For 2019-20 scholarships with a maximum of $3,200 each will be awarded to persons currently teaching at the grades 9-12 level.
 Primary emphasis is placed on appropriate mathematics content courses.
 Mathematics education courses may also qualify if a suitable rationale is provided by the applicant.
 Proposals must address the following: rationale for the coursework, anticipated instructional improvements, and expected impact on student learning outcomes.

-The applicant must (1) be a current (on or before October 12, 2018) Full Individual or E-Member of NCTM ; (2) have taught school mathematics at least three years; and (3) intend to remain in teaching.
+The applicant must (1) be a current (on or before October 12, 2018) Essential or Premium members of NCTM; (2) have taught school mathematics at least three years; and (3) intend to remain in teaching.
 No person(s) may receive more than one award administered by the Mathematics Education Trust in the same academic year.
 Past recipients of this scholarship are not eligible to reapply.
 Activities are to be completed between June 1, 2019, and May 31, 2020.

 Note: This scholarship is awarded to an individual teacher.
 The Internal Revenue Service classifies scholarship payments in two ways: a non-taxable scholarship and a taxable scholarship.
 Awardees are responsible for reporting taxable scholarships and remitting any tax due with their personal income tax return.
 Additional information is available in IRS Publication 970, "Tax Benefits for Education" or from your tax professional.